sivepanda/carya/README.md

 ## Planned Components
-### Housekeeping (more stuff)
-Will automatically detect your stack and provide you templates of housekeeping commands to run.

 ### Asynchronous Team Tracking
 Utilizes your LSP to give you "windows" into the states of other active users' repositories, making it easier to ensure that you don't hit a merge conflict.
 (Of course, this feature really only works with small teams, as such **DANGER** this can be really messy for large teams.
 Don't say we didn't warn you!)